zxopink/TgenSerializer/README.md

 ## BinaryBuilder
 The binary builder is a tool class that works just like `StringBuilder` but for bytes.
 It's used to make the work with arrays of bytes much easier and simple.
+(Like pythons')

 With the BinaryBuilder you can use mathematical operations (`+` & `-`) to connect arrays of bytes or remove them.
 It also includes implicit cast operations to easily cast primitive objects into bytes.